navidali/ratemyclass/README.md

 # RateMyClass
 Web application that provides student reviews for the courses being offered at UF.
-Built with Node.js, Express, Bootstrap, and Mongodb.
+Upon viewing, the selected course will dsiplay a short description with its prerequisites and a carousel of user-made reviews.
+From there the user can opt to make a review if they are logged in and if not then they will be redirected to the sign / log in page.
+Built with Node, Express, Bootstrap, and Mongodb.

 ## Features
 - User Authentication and Authorization